BREAKING: A world-first evaluation of the effects of ratios is in. Since July 2016...

 We campaigned hard and provided the evidence, and on 12 May 2016, the Palaszczuk government enshrined minimum ratios in law for 27 prescribed Queensland Health acute facilities.

-Now, a world-first evaluation of the effects of ratios is being finalised – and the results tell a remarkable story…
+Now, a world-first evaluation of the effects of ratios reveals ratios has saved lives and money.

 But for every private hospital and aged care facility in Queensland, there are no laws limiting the number of patients allocated to a single nurse or midwife.